YufeiZhang2/recipe-shop-project/README.md

 # recipe-shop-project
-This is an angular side project.
+This is a recipe shop web application using Angular.